Restore Your Deck Without the High-Pressure Guesswork in Cincinnati

 Are your cleaning products safe around plants and pets?

 We take plant and pet concerns seriously and bring them up proactively because customers ask about them so often.
-We're careful with chemical ratios, and we typically water surrounding plants before, during, and after cleaning when needed.
+We are careful with chemical ratios, and we typically water surrounding plants before, during, and after cleaning when needed.
 We also pay attention to sensitive areas like landscaping, water features, fish ponds, and nearby gardens while we work.

 Do you bring your own water for deck cleaning?